Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 • Sophos Firewall has "Client Authentication" enabled on the zone where the STA Collector and AD workstation are located.

-• Check if Sophos Firewall reaches STAS server via static route.
+• Check if Sophos Firewall reaches the STAS server via static route.
 Details in section "9.
 Known issues"

 d) STA Collector keeps removing live user